-The DMD features small group learning that is interdisciplinary in nature and is facilitated through the use of clinical case studies.
-These case scenarios place all learning in the context of a patient problem/concern and emphasize the relationship between systemic and oral diseases, health and prevention, family and community context, disease diagnosis and evidence based practice.
+The DMD features Team-based Learning (TBL) that integrates the clinical, biomedical, and behavioral sciences through the use of clinical case studies.
+These case scenarios place learning in the context of a patient problem/concern and emphasize the relationship between systemic and oral diseases, health and prevention, family and community context, disease diagnosis and evidence based practice.

 A central feature of the DMD curriculum is the application of knowledge, skills and attitudes through Team discussions.
-In addition to acquiring content knowledge, the goals of SGL are:
+In addition to acquiring content knowledge, the goals of TBL are:

 - to develop students’ capacity to find and apply information relevant to clinical cases,